johnsetzer/yerf/README.md

     yerf().unixEpoch

-Check the capabilities of your current browser

-    yerf().hasNow // performance.now() works
-    yerf().hasTiming // performance.timing works
-    yerf().hasEntries // performance.getEntries is available

 ##Backfilling
-You can backfill events that happen before yerf loads or edit values before they are reported with `beforeReport()`, which is called right between the time when an event's state is changed to `stopped` and when the event is reported to `kivi`.
+You can backfill events that happen before yerf loads or edit values before they are reported with `beforeReport()`, which is called right between the time when an event's state is changed to `stopped` and when the event is reported with `yerf.report(sample)`.
 This is useful for measuring page asset download times without blocking them by loading yerf.
 Note that `backfill(parentKey, key, startedAt, stoppedAt)` can only be called inside of `beforeReport()`.  `backfillRequest(parentKey, optionalKey, urlRegex)` will go through `performance.getEntries()` and do a backfill with any entries that match the regex you supplied.
 The event key is optional.
 If you omit the eventKey `backfillRequest()` will use the Regex's inner most matching group as your key.
 There is also a `unixBackfill()` method that is the exact same as `backfill()` except that it takes unix times instead of times relative to page load.

     var parent = yerf().start('parent').start('child');
     var yerfStart = yerf().unixToYerf(yerf().unixEpoch);
     parent.beforeReport = function () {
       parent.backfill(undefined, 'yerfStartToEnd', yerfStart, parent.stoppedAt);

-      if (yerf().hasTiming && yerf().hasNow) {
       var navStart = window.performance.timing.navigationStart;

       parent.backfill(undefined, 'navigationStartToYerfStart'
         , yerf().unixToYerf(navStart), yerfStart);

       parent.backfill(undefined, 'pageRequestEndToYerfStart'
         , yerf().unixToYerf(window.performance.timing.responseEnd), yerfStart);

       parent.unixBackfill(undefined, 'pageRequest'
         , window.performance.timing.requestStart
         , window.performance.timing.responseEnd);
-      }

       parent.backfillRequest('js', undefined, /.*\/javascripts\/([\w\/]*).js/);
       parent.backfillRequest('css', undefined, /.*\/stylesheets\/([\w\/]*).css/);